-There has been a lot of controversy about carbohydrates and whether or not you should eat them.
-Well, the bottom line is that you can actually eat carbs, BUT you have to make sure that you are eating the right carbs.
+There has been a lot of controversy about carbohydrates and whether or not we should eat them.
+Well, the bottom line is that we can actually eat carbs, BUT we have to make sure that we are eating the right carbs.

 What’s the difference between Simple Carbs and Complex Carbs?